PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

 **Creating the Buy and Consume functions**

-  * Create a function to log the *BuyVirtualGoods* request and one for the *ConsumeVirtualGoods* request.
+  * Create a function to log the *BuyVirtualGoods* request and a function for the *ConsumeVirtualGoods* request.
   * Create a function to handle the *BuyVirtualGoods* request.
   * Create a function to handle the *ConsumeVirtualGoods* request which logs an Event to accredit the authenticated player with extra currency.